AdamAurisano/NeutrinoML/SparseProtoDUNE/README.md

 ## Monitoring training

-You can also launch a tensorboard instance by running
+You can launch a tensorboard instance by running

 ```
-bash scripts/run_tb.sh
+scripts/run_tb.sh
 ```

 although you will need to modify the port number in this script to match the values you chose when launching your Docker container.
 You can modify the train and test configuration by editing `config/sparse_standard.yaml` or creating alternate config files to pass to the training and inference scripts.